 Practical Tips

-Match the schema type to the content.
+Match schema type to page content.
 Article for posts, WebSite for the homepage.
-Don’t add HowTo or FAQ schema unless the page visibly contains that content — schema that doesn’t reflect what’s on the page can create validation errors or be ignored entirely.
+Don’t apply HowTo or FAQ schema unless the page actually contains that content — mismatched schema produces validation errors or gets ignored.

-Don’t expect immediate changes.
-Schema won’t move rankings or produce rich results the moment it’s added.
-Google needs to recrawl the page and assess the markup before anything changes in search listings.
+Don’t expect instant changes.
+Schema won’t produce rich results the moment it’s added.
+Google needs to recrawl the page and process the markup — this can take days or weeks depending on your crawl frequency.

 Common Mistakes

-Ignoring validation errors is also common.
-Even minor formatting issues in the JSON-LD output can prevent rich results from appearing.
+Ignoring validation errors.
+Even small formatting issues in the JSON-LD output can prevent rich results from appearing.
+Always validate after any change.

 Conclusion